andreasMazur/geoconv/README.md

 ## Implementation

-While this library is theoretically motivated by the work of [1], [2] and [3] it also adds additional functionalities such as the freedom of specifying new kernels, preprocessing algorithms like the one from [4], visualization and benchmark tools to check and verify your layer configuration, your pre-processing results and your trained models.
+While this library is theoretically motivated by the work of [1], [2] and [3] it also adds additional functionalities such as the freedom of specifying new kernels, preprocessing algorithms like the one from [4], as well as visualization and benchmark tools to verify your layer configuration, your pre-processing results or your trained models.

 GeoConv provides the base layer `ConvIntrinsic` as a Tensorflow or Pytorch layer.
 Both implementations are equivalent.
 Only the ways in how they are configured slightly differ due to differences regarding Tensorflow and Pytorch.
 Check the